 *Each patient is unique and individual results may vary.

-While congestion after surgery is expected, there are several ways to clear a blocked nose after rhinoplasty, ease discomfort, and help your nose heal more comfortably.
+While congestion after nasal surgery is expected, there are several safe and effective ways to clear a blocked nose after rhinoplasty, ease nasal discomfort, and help your nose heal more comfortably.
 Following these tips can improve airflow, reduce swelling, and make the recovery process smoother.

 - Use a Humidifier: Running a humidifier in your room can prevent dryness and keep your nasal passages moist, making breathing easier.